dsc-umass/social-insights/README.md

 ## Getting Started

 The project is broken down into 3 parts:
-* dataproc: All the health insights, database work, processing insights and the raw intelligence.
+* dataproc: All the analytics, database work, and ML.
 * search-engine: The API work and the querying/search engine system
 * web: the web server to render visualization and integrate dataproc and search-engine components